sait-wbdv/course-outlines/cpnt262/README.md

 ## 10. Construct simple server-side programming scripts with variables and decision structures.
 - Explain the history and purpose of Node.js.
-- Demonstrate the ability to set up a Node.js environment.
+- Demonstrate the ability to set up a backend environment.
 - Use operators, built-in functions, and control structures to generate a web page.

 ## 11. Apply modular design to scripts.
 - Explain the purpose of modular design.
-- Create Node.js modules and express code modularity in an application.
+- Create modules and express code modularity in an application.
-- Use 3rd-party modules to add additional functionality to scripts.
+- Use 3rd-party packages to add functionality to a web application.

 ## 12. Create scripts that receive and process web form data.
-- Explain the web application architecture that enables the construction of web applications.
-- Describe the request/response mechanism for transferring data between clients and servers.
+- Describe the request/response cycle used for transferring data between clients and servers.
-- Create web forms in an HTML page and receive the data in a Node.js script on the server.
+- Create web forms in an HTML page and send data to a server.
-- Use regular expressions to validate form data in a server script, generating a success page or an error page depending on validity.
+- Generate a success page or an error page depending on data validity.

 ## 13. Construct web applications leveraging open source components to streamline development.
 - Install, configure and deploy a framework-based web application.
 - Describe the features and components that frameworks provide and when they would be used.
 - Use frameworks to handle routing, form validation, authentication and persistence.
 - Explain the MVC pattern and why you would use it.

-## 14. Create and maintain databases on a database server.
-- Construct a small database with MongoDB.
-- Demonstrate features for creating and maintaining databases.
-- Insert, update, retrieve and delete data.

-## 15. Create complex applications that interact with HTML forms and databases to dynamically generate web pages and store form data in adatabase.
-- Describe Mongoose database functions.
-- Demonstrate database connectivity using a Node.js script.
-- Retrieve data and generate a customized web page displaying the data.
-- Construct a script that receives form data from a web page and inserts it into a database collection.